sandregg2/SQL-Employee-Tracker/README.md

 - This is a README for our 12th challenge for our coding bootcamp
 ## Description of challenge
 - To build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+## User Story
+- AS A business owner
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)